MPS-Basic/MPS-Basic/docs/building_environment/building_environment.md

 and many more are provided as a C++ Standard Library.
 And you have to include the library at the beginning of the code to use it, like `#include <string>` or `#include <vector>`.
+In this project, we use VTK (Visualization Toolkit) to save simulation results.
 Also, if you want to use OpenMP to parallelize your code, you need a library for that.
 So if you want to use such functionalities in your program, you have to download libraries in addition to the compiler.